dongwang9961-cpu/SchoolDays/docs/school-management-system-design.md

 ## Parent Workflow

 1. Parent opens a tenant-specific website, tenant-specific registration link, or public class link.
 2. System resolves the tenant from the domain, subdomain, slug, or share token.
+In local development, this can be simulated with a URL such as `http://localhost:5173/school/longlong-art-studio`.
 3. Parent chooses an authentication method.
    - Email link registration.
    - Google login, if enabled for the tenant.